Giving Feedback or Making a Complaint

 ARC welcomes both positive and negative feedback.
 Therefore we aim to ensure that:

-- we respond accordingly – for example, with an explanation, or an apology where we have got things wrong, and information on any action taken etc;
+- We respond accordingly – for example, with an explanation, or an apology where we have gotten things wrong, and information on any action taken, etc.

-- We learn from complaints, use them to improve, and monitor them at our Board.
+- We learn from complaints, use them to improve, and monitor them at our Board meetings

-If you do have a complaint about any aspect of our work, you can contact Mairead Mangan, Fundraising Manager in writing or by telephone.
-Please give as us as much information as possible and let us know how you would like us to respond to you, providing relevant contact details.
+In the first instance, if you do have a complaint about any aspect of our work, please contact Deirdre Grant, CEO, in writing or by telephone, see details below.
+Please give us as much information as possible and let us know how you would like us to respond to you, providing relevant contact details.